top of page

 John’s eyes narrowed slightly.
 He understood.

-“When I lost everything,” he said quietly, “there were moments I felt completely powerless.
-Like the darkness had already won.”
+“When I lost everything,” he said quietly, “there were moments when I felt completely powerless — as though the darkness had already won.”

-“Anxiety used to run my decisions,” I told him.
-“It told me I couldn’t handle things.
+“Anxiety used to make my decisions for me,” I told him.
+“It convinced me I could not handle things.
 That I should stay small.
-That playing safe was safer.”
+That avoiding risk was the safest choice.”

 I shook my head.
-“But I learned something powerful: fear only grows when we shrink.”
+“But eventually, I learned something powerful: fear only grows when we shrink.”

-And I take pride in every step forward — especially the small ones.
+• And I take pride in every bit of progress — especially the small victories.

-Even mistakes become proof you’re still in the fight.
+Even mistakes become proof that you are still trying, still learning and still in the fight.

 John’s Takeaway: